 Paying a commission to the agent

-You will learn that the biggest disadvantage of using an agent is purely financial.
-This is due to the fact that you will have to pay a commission when the agent succeeds in selling your property.
+In many cases, the biggest disadvantage of using an agent is purely financial.
+This is due to the fact that you will have to pay a commission to your agent when he sells your property.
 In Quebec, this commission varies between 4% and 7% of the value of the selling price.
 In Ontario, this percentage generally amounts to 5% of the final sale price, whereas in British Columbia, it typically reaches about 7%.
 It might seem like a lot of money, but remember that even if you sell your home by yourself, an investment will be necessary to make your property stand out.

 However, you should never hesitate to negotiate this rate since there is no specific rule.
 Meet with different real estate brokers to compare and find a rate that works for your budget.